-It is expected that from mid 2017 the law will change to permit single people to apply for a parental order.
+It is expected that the law will change to permit single people to apply for a Parental Order.
 This may be a male or female single person who has created an embryo using their gametes with a known or anonymous donor.

 Recap on types of surrogacy

 This is when an embryo is transferred into the womb of the surrogate.
 The embryo would have been created using IVF techniques and may have been created with a known or anonymous egg or, sperm donor.
 The surrogate’s gametes are NOT used.

 This is where the surrogate’s eggs are used to create an embryo using semen from one of the couple.
 Alternatively, semen is inseminated into the surrogate using IUI techniques.
 In some countries a surrogate is not permitted to provide her eggs and be a surrogate therefore you must do your research.